Unfurl the bunting and get those candles lit. It's time to sing "Happy Birthday" to the national curriculum.

 From the outset, the project began to totter, stifled by its bloated self-importance and sniped at by media pundits.
 Subsequent education secretaries tinkered and trimmed, set up working groups, and drafted in heavyweights such as Sirs Ron Dearing and Mike Tomlinson to create a curriculum fit for purpose.
 Every new version of the curriculum was published in a slightly more garish shade of yellow - an appropriate metaphor for the increasing sense of jaundice felt by many teachers.

-So here, in the chilly early summer term of 2008, teachers find themselves granted an extra training day for the sheer amount of change at key stage 3, the new vocational diplomas to be taken at 16 and 18-19 and at A-level.
+So here, in the chilly early summer term of 2008, teachers find themselves granted extra training in recognition of the sheer amount of change at key stage 3, with the new diplomas and at A-level.
 What is striking is how we accept this curriculum convulsion as the norm.

 And that's not something you can pick from a file on a shelf.

-Geoff Barton, Head of King Edward VI School, Bury St Edmunds.
+Geoff Barton is head of King Edward VI School, Bury St Edmunds.